grandrew/plotti.co/plotti.co/index.md

 HTTPS coming soon.

+## Limitations

+- Data feed rate is limited to 50 updates/sec per host.
+Please request if you need more
+- You can not have more than 6 plots streaming in one browser (being worked on)
+- There are some known [bugs](https://github.com/grandrew/plotti.co/issues)
+- Microsoft Edge does not support EventSource yet

+## Terms of serve and privacy

+The service is provided as-is.
+Howerver we use our best efforts to make sure the service delivers best possible response times.

+There are currenlty no plans to collect any personal information.

+These terms are subject to change.
+Please follow me on [twitter](http://twitter.com/andrew_vrayo) to be notified of any planned changes.

 ## Pricing

 Plotti.co microservice is free of charge; but if you like it and want to continue using on a regular basis please consider donating to support development and service uptime.